Rewritten: January, 2020

 I am not the only traveler concerned about carry-ons.
 Please see:

-for six years and thirty pages of online discussion.
+for eleven years and thirty-nine pages of online discussion.

 The five adapters in the Ceptics GP-5PK International Travel Worldwide Plug Adapter Set got my smartphone charged in every country except Italy, which required the separate purchase of a Type L adapter.
 There’s probably a more elegant solution.

-Please note: read the little labels on your electrical doo-dads to see if they can hack the frequency and 220 – 230V power they’ll often get overseas.
+Please note: read the little labels on your electrical doo-dads to see if they can hack the frequency and voltage they may get on foreign soil.
 Sticking a plug adapter on the end isn’t the same as giving that doo-dad the juice it wants.

 My modern smartphone and tablet computer are comfortable with 50 – 60 Hz and 100 – 240 volt power.
 Yours might not be.